oldsj/edgerouter-automation/README.md

 ### base_role
 Configure the management IP wan/lan ports, hostname and domain name.
 The hostname and domain name set here are also referenced from other roles like letsencrypt to issue certificates.

+If you change lan_net from the default of 192.168.1.1/24, you will break your connection to the router and need to update the interface on the PC with the new network address.
+Just update your settings and re-run ./run.sh

 ### upgrade_firmware_role
 Place the firmware you'd like to run in /files and configure the firmware_files variable to its location.